sibocw/sibocw.github.io/cv.md

       deep-learning-based galaxy classification for the Dark Energy Survey (DES) and numerical relativity for the Laser Interferometer Gravitational-wave Observatory (LIGO)
-    - Research Internship with Prof. Kaiyu Guan group: worked on fusing multiple satellite      data sources with computer vision.
+    - Research Internship with Prof. Kaiyu Guan's group: worked on fusing multiple satellite      data sources with computer vision.

 ### Awards and Honors
 - Boehringer Ingelheim Fonds PhD Fellowship (2022–2024)